dfinity/chain-fusion-signer/HACKING.md

 dfx deploy signer --network staging
 ```

-If you are acontroller and wish to deploy a reproducible docker build:
+If you are a controller and wish to deploy a reproducible docker build:

 ```
 # Reproducible build